Advancing climate-smart farming for a sustainable future.

 ARPA-E SMARTFARM | GHG to carbon sink study

-Capturing ecosystem service values for farmers is the surest path to increased profitability, so we’re leading an exclusive ARPA-E SMARTFARM data science project, studying agricultural GHG footprints to validate and enable easier regenerative land management practices.
+Capturing ecosystem service values for farmers is the surest path to increased profitability, so we’re leading an exclusive ARPA-E SMARTFARM agricultural data science project, studying agricultural GHG footprints to validate and enable easier regenerative land management practices.

 Lawrence Berkley Labs & the University of Arkansas | XIA models for terrestrial carbon cycles

-To extend our predictive understanding to the terrestrial carbon cycle for corn, soybeans, and rice, we’re using EC flux towers with parallel data collection to determine the most effective behaviors for sequestering carbon—aiding farmers to profitably mine the atmosphere for carbon, improve soil health and reduce the need for non-renewable inputs.
+To extend our predictive understanding to the terrestrial carbon cycle for corn, soybeans, and rice, we’re using EC flux towers with parallel agricultural data collection to determine the most effective behaviors for sequestering carbon—aiding farmers to profitably mine the atmosphere for carbon, improve soil health and reduce the need for non-renewable inputs.